-Property Default Description vbroker.poa.manag er.threadMin 0 Controls the minimum number of threads in the auxiliary thread pool used in POA (e.g. for etherealization of objects) vbroker.poa.manag er.threadMax 0 Controls the maximum number of threads in the auxiliary thread pool used in POA

-Property Default Description vbroker.poa.manag er.threadMaxIdle 300 Controls the idle timeout for threads in the auxiliary thread pool used in POA vbroker.poa.logLe vel emerg Specifies the logging level of messages to be logged.
+Property Default Description vbroker.poa.manager. threadMin 0 Controls the minimum number of threads in the auxiliary thread pool used in POA (for instance, for etherealization of objects). vbroker.poa.manager. threadMax 0 Controls the maximum number of threads in the auxiliary thread pool used in POA. vbroker.poa.manager. threadMaxIdle 300 Controls the idle timeout for threads in the auxiliary thread pool used in POA. vbroker.poa.logLevel emerg Note : This property is deprecated.
+See "Debug Logging Properties" for recommended properties to use in its place.
+Specifies the logging level of messages to be logged.
 The default value, emerg, means that messages are logged when the system is unusable or during a panic condition.
-Acceptable values are: emerg (0): indicates some panic condition. alert (1): a condition that requires user attention-for example, if security has been disabled. crit (2): critical conditions, such as a device error. err (3): error conditions. warning (4): warning conditions-these may accompany some troubleshooting advice. notice (5): conditions that are not errors but may require some attention, such as upon the opening of a connection. info (6): informational, such as binding in progress. debug (7): debug conditions understood by developers.
-Note: This property is deprecated.
-Refer to Debug logger properties.
+Acceptable values are: • emerg (0): indicates some panic condition. alert (1): a condition that requires user attention-for example, if security has been disabled. • crit (2): critical conditions, such as a device error. • err (3): error conditions. warning (4): warning conditions-these may accompany some troubleshooting advice. notice (5): conditions that are not errors but may require some attention, such as upon the opening of a connection. • info (6): informational, such as binding in progress. • debug (7): debug conditions understood by developers.